nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.14.
 Undoing the Latest Command : `undo`
-Did you accidentally type in the wrong command and did an operation you did not want?
-Well not to worry!
-You can type in the undo command, as you do not have to go through the hassle of modifying your recent operation. <br>
+Typed in the wrong command and submitted an operation you do not want?
+Fret not!
+You can use the undo command to save the hassle of modifying your recent operation. <br>

 Format: `undo`